Policies and Procedures

 It is inappropriate for a therapist to discuss the therapist's personal life with the client.
 We are happy to listen to your conversation and share our professional expertise.

-We may be required to release records under a court order, or to your doctor.
+I may be required to release records under a court order, or to your doctor.

 EXISTING AND NEW MEDICAL CONDITIONS: It is the responsibility of the client to keep the therapist informed of any medical treatment currently being taken, and to provide written permission from the physician, chiropractor, physical therapist, etc., that the sessions may be continued if it is deemed to interfere with medical treatment.